 The US patient population is aging and expanding, and it needs more healthcare.
 The number of US adults ages 65 and older is higher than ever before, partly because people are living longer.
 The growing demand for healthcare is complicated by the fact the healthcare workforce is also aging and heading into retirement.
 By 2025, there will be an estimated shortage of 2.3 million licensed Physicians and Nurses in the US.

 Preventive care is critical to accommodate the needs of an aging patient population, according to a CDC and HHS report.
 Older patients are more likely to suffer from disease states which require early prevention and detection.
-It’s time for health organizations to think beyond traditional physician-patient delivery models.
-Telemedicine and mHealth innovation can match the growing demand for preventive and geriatic care.
+It’s time for health organizations to think beyond traditional physician-patient delivery models to deliver an improved patient experience.
+Telemedicine and mHealth innovation can match the growing demand for preventive and geriatric care.

 Trend #4: Operational Improvement